collective/robotsuite/README.rst

 *RobotTestSuite*'s way of wrapping tests into unittest's test suite is similar to how doctest-module's DocTestSuite does its wrappings.
+See the documentation of DocTestSuite for possible common parameters (e.g. for how to pass a test suite from a different package).

 The main motivation behind this package is to make Robot Framework support existing test fixtures and test isolation